international-dance/ID/STYLEGUIDE.md

 ### Brand Overview

 International Dance, LLC, established in 1962, is dedicated to inspiring generations of dancers through award-winning passion and excellence.
-The organization offers classes in classical ballet, tap, jazz, folk, character, and lyrical dance for students aged three and above.
+The premiere dance school offers classes in classical ballet, tap, jazz, folk, character, and lyrical dance for students aged three and above.

+<h3>Mission Statement</h3>

-<h3>Mission Statement</h3><p>To preserve and promote the vision and discipline of founder Christina Heimlich by providing high-quality dance education that inspires each dancer to reach their full potential.
+<p>To preserve and promote the vision and discipline of founder Christina Heimlich by providing high-quality dance education that inspires each dancer to reach their full potential.

 ---